-An example of how disclosure helped a property sale:
+Some examples of how full disclosure to a buyer helped a property sale:

 In the late 1980’s I carried out an inspection in an inner city suburb of Brisbane, the house was reasonably large and of a traditional style, therefore quite expensive so the buyers expectations were high.
 The building required replacing of the stumps, roof sheeting, gutters and some plumbing.
 These in most circumstances would be considered normal for the age of building, depending on the asking price also buyers expectations.

 With a client consultation on completion of the inspection, as I made the client aware of the main problems they (surprisingly to me) were not worried at all as they informed me that the Agent made them aware of the main problems, before they signed the contract.

 This is what disclosure can do for you.